rayxis/w2-RayBeliveau-Portfolio/Readme.md

 # Ray Beliveau's Portfolio Project

 ## Description

+This is a website demonstrating my portfolio.
+I've incorporated several CSS styles to add additional functionality to the website, such as effects and transitions for link hovering, popup tiles on hover for work, and fixed backgrounds.
+I've displayed many of the skills that I've already possessed, and even included a live JavaScript project that I've been working on for (mostly for fun but also for my portfolio), for a Facebook YouTube-related membership group that I'm a moderator for.
+While I don't have any other public projects that I'm able to share for my portfolio, I've attempted to create a layout that will work well for multiple projects in the future, using example project ideas.

 ## Installation

+Installation is simple.
+Copy files to your root web directory (ex. `/var/www/html`), and ensure that your httpd.conf file is properly configured.
+Proper permissions for the directory `chmod -R 644 /var/www/html` and SELinux (if enforcing) should be configured: `sudo restorecon -vRF /var/www/html`.

+The screenshots folder and this Readme server purpose in the website's operation, and should be left omitted from the root directory.

+## Usage

+Usage for this project is straightforward: Ensure the preceding steps in Installation have been followed, and visit the corresponding website within your browser.

 ## Screenshots

 ## User Story

 ```
 AS AN employer
 I WANT to view a potential employee's deployed portfolio of work samples